robmoffat/k9/docs/sprints/sprint_004.md

  - **Update Password**: you provide a new password, and a proof-of-address.
  - and pretty much the entire rest of the application.

-## Step 2: Implementing A Controller
+## Step 2: Implementing Sign-Up etc.

 [Spring-Data-Rest](http://projects.spring.io/spring-data-rest/) project allows you to define a `Repository` interface, and then it will map this to some HTTP end-points using a special dynamic controller.